fitolobo/Hypercomplex-Valued-Recurrent-Projection-Neural-Networks/README.md

 ```
 y = BilinearForm(U,x,Params)
 ```
 Here, N denotes the the length of the vectors while n is the dimension of the hypercomplex numbers.
 For example, n=2 for complex numbers and n=4 for quaternions.
-The output y is such that $y_i = \sum_{i=1}^N B(u_{ij},x_j)$, where B denotes the bilinar form.
+The output y is such that y_i = \sum_{i=1}^N B(u_{ij},x_j), where B denotes the bilinar form.
 An example of the bilinear form is obtained using the command:
 ```
 BilinearForm = HyperRPNNs.LambdaInner
 ```